DecidimAustria/decidim-module-feeds/README.md

-# Decidim::FeedsSpace participatory space (under development)
+# Decidim::Feeds participatory space (under development)

 This FeedsSpace module adds a simple Feeds Participatory Space to hold a feed component.